-- 30-foot minimum length travelling straightedge; - Erected stringline with adequate tension to prevent deflection from the weight of the grade sensor; and - Other approved device.
+- 30 foot minimum length travelling straightedge; - erected stringline with adequate tension to prevent deflection from the weight of the grade sensor; or - other approved device.

 The Engineer may allow the use of manual controls during breakdown or malfunction of the automatic screed control for the remainder of that working day.